-Phase I study of temsirolimus, capecitabine proves safe; positive survival trend seenMay 16th, 2012 in Cancer /
+Phase I study of temsirolimus, capecitabine proves safe; positive survival trend seenMay 16, 2012 in Medicine & Health / Cancer

 A phase I clinical trial examining the safety of combining temsirolimus and capecitabine in advanced malignancies suggests the two agents can be given safely to patients.
 In addition, the Georgetown Lombardi Comprehensive Cancer Center researchers conducting the study in cancer patients whose tumors have resisted multiple treatments say the combination demonstrates "promising evidence" of disease control and should be studied in a phase II trial.
 Their clinical findings and additional data from the study will be presented at the American Society of Clinical Oncology (ASCO) annual meeting in Chicago, June 1 through 5, 2012.